Use your own custom domain

 Build on Kinde

+Within your custom code you can reference assets which have been uploaded within the Kinde admin area.
 The Kinde infrastructure package ships with helper methods for accessing these:

-import { getFallbackFaviconUrl, getSVGFaviconUrl,} from "@kinde/infrastructure";
+import {getFallbackFaviconUrl, getSVGFaviconUrl} from "@kinde/infrastructure";

 <link rel="icon" href={getFallbackFaviconUrl()} sizes="48x48"><link rel="icon" href={getSVGFaviconUrl()} type="image/svg+xml" />

-import { getLogoUrl, getDarkModeLogoUrl,} from "@kinde/infrastructure";
+import {getLogoUrl, getDarkModeLogoUrl} from "@kinde/infrastructure";

 // Always use light logo<img src={getLogoUrl()} alt={event.context.widget.content.logoAlt}/>